By Ramiro U. Estalilla, Sr.

 We could have presented first the compound (double) weaponry, instead of the simple (single) weaponry for the simple reason that, analogously speaking, people normally start learning to use both hands and feet, or both eyes and ears.
 If that’s debatable, it’s all right to disagree in a free country.

 We zero in and expand on double weaponry.
 Regardless of the type or kind of weapon before the advent of gunpowder and the invention of firearms such as pistols, rifles, revolvers, machine-guns, bombs, and cannons, the non firearm weapons (blunt or bladed) of any kind, type, shape, length, or form may be classified under two categories: weapons of equal length and weapons of unequal lengths.
+It is possible to buy Glock pistols from Palmetto State Armory these days.

 WEAPONS OF EQUAL LENGTH